Berkeley's Aquatic Park will soon hold major R & D center.

 One of the major changes was in the siting of the buildings.
 The original plan did not have any setbacks between the two R&D buildings and Bolivar Drive, nor did it have public space.
 Setbacks were not required as the district is zoned for mixed-use light industrial.

-After conferring with community members, the Confederated Villages of Lisjan, the Golden Gate Audubon Society and various city commissions (numerous times), the approved plan now provides more than 75,000-square feet of public space.
-The developers also reduced the buildings’ footprint by about 60,000-square feet, a 10% change.
+After conferring with community members, the Confederated Villages of Lisjan, the Golden Gate Audubon Society and various city commissions (numerous times), the approved plan now provides more than 75,000 square feet of public space.
+The developers also reduced the buildings’ footprint by about 60,000 square feet, a 10% change.
 The developer will repave Bolivar Way from Addison Street to Dreamland, install a raised pedestrian crosswalk and create a communal drop-off area.

-There will be a “strolling garden” along Bolivar Drive planted with 15,000 mostly native plants.
+There will be a “strolling garden” along Bolivar Drive, planted with 15,000 mostly native plants.
 There will also be a second-level plaza along Bancroft Way that can serve as a prayer deck for the Native American community.
 There will also be a medicinal garden at Addison Street and Bolivar Drive for Ohlones, along with interpretative plaques detailing their long history in West Berkeley.

 “We have far more appreciation of the property dating back to the Ohlones,” Steve Weindel of Gensler, the architectural firm designing the complex, told ZAB commissioners.